base-angewandte/portfolio-frontend/README.md

 ## Project Setup

-git and npm (node) is required on the system
+git is required on the system

 ``` bash
 # clone the git repository